Famous logos with hidden meanings: Uncovering the hidden messages in logos

 LSO Logo

-This dual representation brings a dynamic quality to the brand and serves as a symbolic nod to the orchestra’s essence and heart.
-By converging both the initials and the conductor’s image, the emblem paints a vivid picture of the harmonious relationship between the institution and its driving force: the maestro.
-It is a harmonization of artistry and branding, subtly encapsulating the orchestra’s dedication to musical excellence.
-Through this design, the London Symphony Orchestra invites audiences to perceive the visual and auditory symphony it represents.
+This dual image gives the brand a dynamic feel and serves as a symbolic representation of the orchestra’s essence and heart.
+Combining the initials and the image of the conductor, the emblem paints a vivid picture of the harmonious relationship between the institution and its driving force, the maestro.
+Through this design, the London Symphony Orchestra invites audiences to experience the visual and aural symphony it presents.

 Museum of London